 Here are the Top Open Air Cinemas In Berlin:

-In a nutshell: Simple amphitheatre with plenty of surrounding flora and a clandestine vibe – screening critically acclaimed movies, indie and arthouse flicks and the odd trash film for irony’s sake.
+In a nutshell: Simple amphitheater with plenty of surrounding flora and a clandestine vibe – screening critically acclaimed movies, indie and arthouse flicks and the odd trash film for irony’s sake.

 Where: Volkspark Hasenheide

 Capacity: Usually 1000 seats | Currently 500 seats

 In a nutshell: A deckchair bedecked lawn in the heart of the Kunstquartier (‘Art’s Quarter) Bethanien – this one’s the chill baby brother/sister of the bigger Berlin open-air cinemas.
 Varied program, with films in English and German.

 Capacity: Usually 600 seats | Currently 500 seats

 In a nutshell: The one Freiluftkino to rule them all.
 Overlooked by a hill burying a former WWII flak tower, this one has monster capacity – 1800 spaces (limited to 500 currently because of Covid) on benches and seats with space for blankets on the grass too.